rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

    >>> g.computeRankingCorrelation(sba.bachetRanking)
     {'correlation': 0.7585058291696407, 'determination': 0.408625}

-In :numref:`smartBachet` Line 22 we discover a ranking result that differs only in the positions of actions *a4* and *a8* from the optimal Kemeny ranking seen in :numref:`optimalKemeny1`.
-When permuting now all the 161 intransitive outranking triples by setting *sampleSize=None* (Line 25), we get in fact this optimal Kemeny ranking result (see Lines 27, 29).
+In :numref:`smartBachet` Line 5 we notice that the given random outranking digraph presents 161 intransitive outranking triples.
+When sampling in Line 8 the permutations of 10 of these intransitive triples, we discover a ranking result that differs only in the positions of actions *a4* and *a8* from the optimal Kemeny ranking seen in :numref:`optimalKemeny1`.
+When permuting now all the 161 intransitive outranking triples by setting *sampleSize=None* (Line 25), we actually obtain this optimal Kemeny ranking result (see Lines 27, 29).

-Running a MonteCarlo simulation with a sample of 500 random 3 objectives --economic, environmental and societal-- performance tableaux of 9 decision actions marked on 13 performance criteria, we obtain the following ordinal correlations statistics between the corresponding ranking results and the given bipolar-valued outranking digraph *g*.
+Running a MonteCarlo simulation with a sample of 500 random 3 objectives --economic, environmental and societal-- performance tableaux of 9 decision actions marked on 13 performance criteria, gives the following ordinal correlations statistics between the corresponding ranking results and the given bipolar-valued outranking digraph *g*.

     ================== ========= ========= ========= ========== ===========
      Ranking rule       Median    Minimum   Maximum   5% perc.
 95% perc.